Mubarak verdict adds to tension before Egypt vote

 Sabahy and Abol Fotouh, who was ejected from the Brotherhood last year and has campaigned on a more moderate political platform, came third and fourth in the May 23-24 vote and have refused to throw their weight behind Mursi.

 "The situation now is deadlocked but one scenario would be to stop the second round from happening," said a political activist who witnessed the meeting.
-"We plan to call for marches on Monday, Wednesday and a big million-man march on Friday."
+"We plan to call for marches on Monday, Wednesday and a big million-man march on Friday," the activist said.

 Egyptians living abroad began a week of voting for the run-off on Sunday.